ruma/ruma/CONTRIBUTING.md

 that field – for example, we have a number of identifier types but the Matrix spec uses `string` for fields that hold user IDs / room IDs and so on.

-Almost all types in `ruma-events` and the API crates use the `#[non_exhaustive]` attribute, to allow us to adapt to new minor releases of the Matrix specification without having a major release of our crates.
+Almost all types in `ruma-common::events` and the API crates use the `#[non_exhaustive]` attribute, to allow us to adapt to new minor releases of the Matrix specification without having a major release of our crates.
 You can generally just apply `#[non_exhaustive]` to everything – it's a backwards compatible change to remove it in the rare case it is not warranted.

 Due to this combination of public fields and non-exhaustiveness, all `struct`s generally need a constructor function or `From` / `TryFrom` implementation to be able to create them in a